Join the Project

 • Where to Stay

-Very close to the Russell Square Tube station is the popular Montague on the Gardens (15 Montague St., Bloomsbury, map), a 100-unit boutique hotel with individually decorated rooms, a nifty evening “Cigar Terrace,” and loads of Victorian charm.
+Very close to the Russell Square Tube station is the popular Montague on the Gardens (15 Montague St., Bloomsbury, map), a 100-unit boutique hotel with individually decorated rooms, a chic “Leopard Bar” with whiskey tastings and cigar terrace, and loads of Victorian charm.
 The Central London location is excellent, a stone’s throw from the British Museum; easy walking distance to Soho, Covent Garden, and the West End theaters; and well-connected by bus and underground to points further.
-Doubles are listed to start at £255, but can often be found for less (around £165).
+Doubles are listed to start at £255, but can often be found for less.

 Forgot password